 Once every year or so, I get a bit nostalgic about Russia in the Nineties.
-I only moved to Russia in 1999, but I began visiting in 1995, and it is those years that I affectionately recall today.
+I moved to Russia in 1999, but I began visiting in 1995, and it is those years that I affectionately recall today.

 The Top 20 Things I Miss About Russia In The 90’s